Youth and Police Initiative

 The goal is simple: Provide young people with critical life skills and foster a desire for a successful future; and the results are tangible.

-To learn more about these programs and see a moving short video about the process, go to www.YPIworld.org or contact Jay Paris, Director of Youth Link.
+To learn more about these programs and see a moving short video about the process, go to www.YPIworld.org or contact Jay Paris, Executive Director of Prevention & Early Intervention Programming.